SlimeVR/SlimeVR-Docs-Site/server-setup/configuring-trackers.md

 layout: page
 nav_order: 3
 parent: SlimeVR Setup

+title: Configuring Your Trackers
 ---

-# Configuring Your Trackers
+# Configuring Your Trackers {#configuring-your-trackers}

-## Configuring How Many Virtual Trackers You Need
+## Configuring How Many Virtual Trackers You Need {#configuring-how-many-virtual-trackers-you-need}

 Before launching SteamVR, check the checkboxes relative to how many SteamVR virtual trackers you wish to spawn.